occam-ra/occam/doc/occam-structure.md

 ### Interfaces
 [Interfaces: The Most Important Software Engineering Concept](http://blog.robertelder.org/interfaces-most-important-software-engineering-concept/)

+Interface is a very abstract concept that can be applied from many perspectives.
+The OCCAM project contains a number of interfaces.
+Here is a partial list of them:
+* The user interface
+* The technical interfaces: between the python and C++ components; between the webserver and other components; the interfaces provided by the python and C++ classes such as ocUtils and the RA classes like VariableList, Model, Relation, etc.
+* The interfaces between programmers and code (IDE, GitHub, etc.), contributors and documents
+* The interface between the capstone team and the existing OCCAM team
+* The interfaces between individuals and other individuals
+* Etc.

 ### Refactoring
-"Refactoring is about improving an architectural design.
-Nowadays a design tends to be an OOD, expressed in terms of classes and their interrelationships (methods).
-However, design does not usually proceed in a straightforward, linear manner.
-Most often, design tends to be an iterative process.
+> Refactoring is about improving an architectural design.
+Nowadays a design tends to be an
+> OOD, expressed in terms of classes and their interrelationships (methods).
+However,
+> design does not usually proceed in a straightforward, linear manner.
+Most often, design
+> tends to be an iterative process.
 First, candidate classes are identified.
-Then some will be accepted while others will be rejected – perhaps because they have no methods or because their methods are subsumed by some other class.
-Methods tend to migrate from one class to another as a better understanding of the objects and their role within the problem emerges.
+Then some will be
+> accepted while others will be rejected – perhaps because they have no methods or because
+> their methods are subsumed by some other class.
+Methods tend to migrate from one class
+> to another as a better understanding of the objects and their role within the problem
+> emerges.
 This process is known as refactoring.
-Refactoring is the transformation of a cor- rect program structure (e.g., a class diagram) into an improved structure."
+Refactoring is the transformation of a
+> correct program structure (e.g., a class diagram) into an improved structure.
 (Bell, 165)

+The steps of refactoring are:
+1. create a design
+2. review the design
+3. identify possible refactorings
+4. carry out refactoring.

+We are at step 0 in this process - getting organized.
+It is important, as soon as possible, to produce and begin discussing design proposals.
+This document is a first step in that direction.

 ## Another View: Method (RA) vs. Application (OCCAM)
 Another useful way to think about the big picture of design issues is to distinguish between the RA method and the application which implements it.
 RA provides a number of conceptual tools and practical procedures for analyzing data - that conceptual and practical content can be separated from the implementation - the data handling (I/O), user interface, etc. We are very lucky to have the core RA functionality largely built already (thanks Ken, Heather, Joe, and others!).